 18twenty8® is an award-winning, women-led Non-Profit Organisation that empowers young women by developing strategies for their educational and personal development.
 We encourage young women, between the ages of 18 and 28, to pursue higher education as an attractive and necessary tool for their empowerment.
 Our approach is empathetic, skills-enhancing and relevant to the young women we serve since we have experienced some of their challenges first-hand.
 Our vision is of a South Africa in which girls and young women are educated and empowered to lead.

-We facilitate life-skills workshops for girls In Grade 11 and Grade 12 at high schools in marginalised communities
+For girls in Grade 11 and Grade 12 at high schools in marginalised communities.

-An offsite, weekend experience that harnesses young women’s ability to lead by building self-confidence, social consciousness, leadership acumen and self-awareness.
+An offsite, weekend experience that harnesses young women’s ability to lead by building self-confidence.

 Ms. Megan Rumpelt

 Ekurhuleni Metropolitan Municipality

 K30 A I

 Prof. Merle Williams

 Dr. Tuleka Mkula

 Ms. Tamaryn McPherson